 And after we clear it all up, we go with the full analysis.

-You can get Edge 820 in two "different flavors".
-First you can buy just the device (along with a few brackets).
-Then there is a complete kit that includes cadence, speed and pulse sensors.
-In this case, we are dealing with the basic version, the one where you put the rest of the sensors.
+You can get the Edge 820 in two "different flavors".
+First you can buy just the device (along with a few mounts).
+Then there's a complete kit that includes cadence, speed and pulse sensors.
+In this case, we're dealing with the basic version, the one where you're the one who puts in the rest of the sensors.

 Regardless of which version you've purchased, when you open the box all you'll find is the Edge 820.